PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/ores.rst

           - id: preprocessors
             type: FEATURE

+          - id: ores
+            type: FEATURE

           - id: flora
             type: FEATURE

           - id: trees
             type: FEATURE

-          - id: ores
-            type: FEATURE

-    The ores generation stage can now generate ores as features and kept separate from other generation stages.
+    The ``ores`` generation stage can now generate ores as features and be kept separate from other features.

 5. Create an abstract ore biome config
 --------------------------------------